Rohinton P. Medhora: Career

-Medhora is currently a professor of practice at McGill University's Institute for the Study of International Development and a distinguished fellow at CIGI where he previously served as president from May 2012 to August 2022.
+Medhora is currently a professor of practice at McGill University's Institute for the Study of International Development] and a distinguished fellow at CIGI, where he previously served as president from May 2012 to August 2022.
 He is also a distinguished fellow at the Koita Centre of Digital Health and the Isaac Centre for Public Policy at Ashoka University.
 Previously, he was vice president of programs at Canada's International Development Research Centre (IDRC).

 Medhora is chair of the Board for the Institute for New Economic Thinking, vice-chair at the McLuhan Foundation, board member of Partnership for Economic Policy, the Global Centre for Pluralism, and the Musagetes Foundation.
 He was a member of the Commission on Global Economic Transformation.
 He previously sat on The Lancet and Financial Times Commission on Governing Health Futures 2030 and is a founding member of its successor, the Digital Transformations for Health Lab.
 He is on the advisory boards for the WTO Chairs Programme, UNU-MERIT and Global Health Centre.
 From 2021 to 2022, Rohinton chaired the Ontario Workplace Recovery Advisory Committee.

 He has produced several books: Finance and Competitiveness in Developing Countries (2001, Routledge) and Financial Reform in Developing Countries (1998, Macmillan), which he co-edited with José Fanelli.
 In 2013, he was co-editor of Canada-Africa Relations: Looking Back, Looking Ahead (2013, McGill Queens university Press), which is volume 27 in the Canada Among Nations book series.
 In 2014, he co-edited International Development: Ideas, Experience, and Prospects (2014, Oxford University Press) and Crisis and Reform: Canada and the International Financial System (2014, McGill-Queen's University Press), which is volume 28 in the Canada Among Nations book series.

-International Economic Relations
+International economic relations

 Medhora argues that strong multilateral institutions are important for effective global governance.
 He points to institutions like the G20,the IMF and the WTO as examples of institutions that have the potential to make positive contributions to global well being.
 In this field, his publications include: